Republic: Classical republics

-The modern type of "republic" itself is different from any type of state found in the classical world.
+The modern type of republic itself is different from any type of state found in the classical world.
 Nevertheless, there are a number of states of the classical era that are today still called republics.
 This includes ancient Athens and the Roman Republic.
 While the structure and governance of these states was different from that of any modern republic, there is debate about the extent to which classical, medieval, and modern republics form a historical continuum.
 J. G. A. Pocock has argued that a distinct republican tradition stretches from the classical world to the present.
 Other scholars disagree.
 Paul Rahe, for instance, argues that the classical republics had a form of government with few links to those in any modern country.

 The political philosophy of the classical republics has influenced republican thought throughout the subsequent centuries.
 Philosophers and politicians advocating republics, such as Machiavelli, Montesquieu, Adams, and Madison, relied heavily on classical Greek and Roman sources which described various types of regimes.

 Aristotle's Politics discusses various forms of government.
-One form Aristotle named politeia, which consisted of a mixture of the other forms.
+One form Aristotle named politeia, which consisted of a mixture of the other forms, oligarchy and democracy.
 He argued that this was one of the ideal forms of government.
-Polybius expanded on many of these ideas, again focusing on the idea of mixed government.
+Polybius expanded on many of these ideas, again focusing on the idea of mixed government and differentiated basic forms of government between "benign" monarchy, aristocracy, and democracy, and the "malignant" tyranny, oligarchy, and ochlocracy.
 The most important Roman work in this tradition is Cicero's De re publica.